Take Action: Stay Active

 Use long-life smoke alarms if possible.
 These alarms use lithium batteries and last longer than regular smoke alarms.
 They also have a “hush button” so you can stop the alarm quickly if there’s a false alarm.

 If you use regular smoke alarms, replace the batteries every year.
-(Tip: Change smoke alarm batteries when you change your clock back from Daylight Savings Time in the fall.)
+(Tip: Change smoke alarm batteries when you change your clock back from daylight saving time in the fall.)

 Follow these other tips on smoke alarms: